 This adverse response to the thought of losing money is what might have paved the way for the different types of savers who seek to pad their savings account with extra cash.

 Money Hoarders — Four Savings Addiction Personalities

 There is no way to pigeonhole savers into a single, collective bunch.
 Money hoarders come with a variety of characteristics and have different motivations for saving money.
 Here are four ultimate savers who are committed to saving money:

 1. The Tightwad

 Think of the tight-fisted personality of Ebenezer Scrooge and that’s what you’ll find when faced with a tightwad.
 This group of cheapskates are the sort that Loewenstein’s study identified as being pained or “disgusted” at the thought of spending money.

 It’s likely that the very thought of being social sends shivers down their spines for fear of what expenses may lurk behind a seemingly innocent night out with friends.
-These individuals are so addicted to saving money, even spending on basic necessities becomes an issue.
+These individuals are so addicted to saving, even spending on basic necessities becomes an issue.

 What to Do: When dealing with the financial habits of a tightwad, Lowenstein recommends experimenting with different bank accounts to help keep budgets and savings priorities reasonable.
 For example, keep one account strictly for an emergency fund, while the other is used as a discretionary account for items like personal hygiene products, groceries, etc.